sheenobu/quicklog/README.md

  * uuid - Add a randomly generated uuid to the message data, as a custom field
  * uppercase - Uppercases the 'message' field
  * rename\_field - Renames a field
+ * hostname - Add the current hostname as a field

 ### outputs